wsukz/wsukz.github.io/subjects/python1.md

 - Simple recommendation backend
 - Notes or blog platform API
 - Dataset management backend for ML projects

+Students are encouraged to deploy their final project using platforms like **Heroku, Replit, PythonAnywhere, Render, Railway, or similar backend hosting services** so the application can be accessed online.

 Consistency is key.
 Code every week, practice problem-solving, and don’t hesitate to ask questions.